neelmitra/avsmqtt/instructions/serial.md

     Then ’/dev/ttyACM0’ is found.

-2. In the terminal window, run

-    ```
-    minicom -s
-    ```

-3. To configure the ttyACM0 as the default console and other configurations, run
+2. In the terminal window, configure the ttyACM0 as the default console, so run

     ```
     sudo minicom -s